How to Divorce

 An application for divorce can be made jointly by the parties or independently by either party.
 If applying independently, you do not need the other party’s consent.
 You can apply once you have been separated for the requisite 12 months.

-When filing the application with the Court, it can be done electronically through the Commonwealth Courts Portal, in person at one of the Queensland Registry’s or sent via post.
+When filing the application with the court, it can be done electronically through the Commonwealth Courts Portal, in person at one of Queensland’s Birth, Deaths, Marriages and Divorces registry office or sent via post.
 If you are filing the document via post or in person, the original application and two photocopies must be provided together with any relevant supporting documentation and your marriage certificate.

 WHERE TO NEXT?